 An actor wearing a 1910s white collared shirt, tweed vest and matching trousers stands with elbows resting on a balcony railing.
 On the right, an actress dressed in a teal jacket and matching floor-length dress, white collared shirt and a period hearing aid stands looking off into the distance.
 Above them, multiple lightbulbs are suspended on black wire.

-Jonathan David Martin and Laura C. Harris in the Ford’s Theatre production of Silent Sky, directed by Seema Sueko.
+Jonathan David Martin and Laura C. Harris in Silent Sky (2019).
 Photo by Scott Suchman.

 Silent Sky